 The entrance way to the KPH Point Reyes Receiving Station.
 The Monterey cypress “tree tunnel” is a signature landscape feature that evokes some of the prestige that RCA placed in this profitable, historic operation.

-The building can be seen at the end of the “tree tunnel.”
-Built in 1919, it is now used by the National Park Service as an office, but still houses Amateur Radio Station K6KPH.
+Built in 1919, the receiving station is now used by the National Park Service as an office, but still houses Amateur Radio Station K6KPH.
 Over the years, the facility was owned by Marconi, RCA, GE, AT&T and MCI.
 Decommissioned in 1997, it is now an historical site within the Point Reyes National Seashore.

 The Point Reyes peninsula is a well defined area, geologically separated from the rest of Marin County and almost all of the continental United States by a rift zone of the San Andreas Fault, about half of which is sunk below sea level and forms Tomales Bay.